Steel Price in Chennai Today (April 2026): TMT Bar Rate Per Kg, Grades & Buying Strategy

 | Aug–Sep (Pre-Festive) | Infrastructure projects ramp up nationally, demand spikes | 🔴 Avoid bulk purchases |

-The smart move: if your project starts between January and April 2026, place your steel order in October–November 2025 (or the equivalent window in future years) with staggered delivery as work progresses.
+The smart move: place your steel order in October–November with staggered delivery as work progresses.
 Most established dealers in Ambattur and Thirumullaivoyal offer a rate-lock agreement for orders above 5 tonnes.

-- Foundation & footings (20–25% of total steel): Heaviest diameter bars go here — typically 16mm, 20mm, and 25mm.
-In coastal zones with soft alluvial soil, structural engineers often specify wider footings, increasing steel at this stage.
+- Foundation & footings (20–25% of total steel): Heaviest diameter bars — 16mm, 20mm, 25mm.
+Coastal zones with soft alluvial soil require wider footings, increasing steel at this stage.

-- Plinth beam (8–10%): Ties all footings together and acts as the base for wall masonry.
+- Plinth beam (8–10%): Ties all footings together.
 Uses 12mm and 16mm bars with 8mm stirrups at close spacing.
-Critical for earthquake resistance — it is what prevents differential settlement from cracking your walls.
+Critical for preventing differential settlement cracks.

 - Staircase + misc.
-(5–8%): Staircase slabs, lintels, sunshade slabs, and parapet walls — easy to under-estimate in initial budgets.
+(5–8%): Lintels, sunshade slabs, parapet walls — easy to under-estimate in initial budgets.

-Which TMT Brand Should You Use in Chennai?
+Which TMT Brand Has the Best Steel Price in Chennai?
 Our Ranked List.

 | Brand | BIS grade | Local availability | Quality consistency | Price band (Fe 500D) | Best for |